bw6xs/plan6122/README.md

-# plan6122
-Urban Analytics Course at University of Virginia
+# PLAN 6122: Urban Analytics

 <br>

-This repo contains code and data used for Department of Urban and Environmental Planning course delivered during the spring of 2023.
+This repo contains code and data used for Department of Urban and Environmental Planning course delivered during the spring of 2023 at the University of Virginia.

 ## Description